IguanaBen/scabn/readme.txt

 Features:

 *   Easily add "Add to Cart" buttons to pages / posts
-*   Secure, encrypted Buy Now buttons for Paypal and Google Checkout
+*   Secure, encrypted Buy Now buttons for Paypal and Google Wallet
 *   You can include options to your products, with different prices if necessary
 *   Easy to customize, including custom functions to get pricing (e.g. volume discounts), shipping options, etc
-*   Optionally adds Google Analyics tracking code and links Paypal & Google Checkout Purchases with Google Analytics Ecommerce
+*   Optionally adds Google Analyics tracking code and links Paypal & Google Wallet Purchases with Google Analytics Ecommerce

 == Installation ==